fma2/pcp-intro-web-development-2016/units/5-finalproject.md

 - In your presentation, please cover the following--
 	- **The purpose of your website**: what did you decide to build?
 Why did you decide to build it?
 Who would or could find your website useful (i.e. target audience)?
 	- **Technologies you used**: what technologies did you use (e.g. HTML, CSS, Bootstrap, etc.) and why?
-	- **What you learned**: what did you learn about HTML, CSS, and responsive design?
+	- **Reflection**: what did you learn about HTML, CSS, and responsive design?
 What did you learn about web development?
+What would you improve if you had more time?
+In hindsight, what might have you done differently?
 	- **Struggles/issues**: what struggles and problems did you encounter (technological and/or personal)?
-	- **Reflection**: what would you improve if you had more time?
-In hindsight, what might have you done differently?
 	- **What's next**: In its next iteration, how will/would you make it better?

 ####<a id="evaluation">In evaluating your work, I will be checking for the following:</a>

 - Directory structure: organize your code in a logical structure.
 Is your code organized in a manner that is logical?
 You have seen many examples of appropriate directory structures in our work so far.
-- Layout:  Does your website's meaningfully improve the appearance and understandability of your content?
+- Layout:  Does your website's layout meaningfully improve the appearance and understandability of your content?
 Is the website clean with an easy-to-follow navigation system that contributes to a usable webpage layout?
 Is the content on the website easy to find?
 - Responsiveness: Is your page optimized for viewing on a smaller screen than our classroom computers (whether the smaller screen be a smaller browser window or, if you want to challenge yourself, another device like a smartphone)?
 - Code quality: write valid HTML and CSS.
 The w3c consortium has an excellent [code validator](http://validator.w3.org/#validate_by_input) which tells you if your html page is valid.
 There is also a [CSS validator](http://jigsaw.w3.org/css-validator/).
 Copy/paste or upload your files to the validator, and fix any errors!
 - Code readability: write code that is readable by using appropriate formatting (e.g., filenames and tags are all lowercase) and appropriate comments where applicable.
 Udacity has an excellent [style guide](http://udacity.github.io/frontend-nanodegree-styleguide/) which you should read/use for code readability.
+- Presentation: Does your presentation thoughtfully and effectively describe the purpose of your website, the technologies used, reflection and issues, and next steps?

 ####<a id="tips">Tips for the final project</a>